fjdu/obsidian-feed/README.md

 ## Known issues:

-- Some item urls cannot be embedded in the mobile, but I have not figured out the reason yet.
+- Some item URLs cannot be embedded in the mobile, which I understand as a limitation of the current mobile implementation of Obsidian.
-- The math rendering sometimes show redundant blank spaces.